 Desert Landscapes and Endless Horizons

-Some travellers say that the moment you realise Namibia has changed you is when you’re standing atop Big Daddy at sunrise, witnessing new dawn colours shift over ancient sands.
+Some travelers say that the moment you realize Namibia has changed you is when you’re standing atop Big Daddy, the world’s largest sand dune, at sunrise, witnessing new dawn colors shift over ancient sands.
 Others will tell you the transformative moment takes place in the ghost town of Kolmanskop.
 Here, the desert sands all but swallowed a once thriving community, together with the abandoned hopes and dreams of its long-ago citizens.

 Namibia is the very definition of the great outdoors; only greater.
 It’s a country of soul and scale, drama and serenity.
 Here, the sky seems bigger and the horizons wider.
 Indeed, a Namibia safari promises a larger-than-life experience.

 A journey through Namibia will take you through a land of contrasts.
 Sprawling dune seas, mist-shrouded spectral shores and hauntingly timeless horizons.
 Etosha National Park takes centre stage for its extraordinary wildlife sightings, which are practically guaranteed around its namesake, the Etosha Pan.
 Swakopmund scores top marks as Namibia’s most charming coastal destination and launchpad for adventure experiences.
 Sossusvlei boasts the world’s tallest dunes, and Damaraland is home to Namibia’s elusive desert-adapted elephants.

 The best time to visit Namibia for wildlife sightings is during the dry season between June and October.
 May and November are mild in climate, but November can experience the occasional shower as the rainy season approaches.
 During the rainy season from December to April, expect high humidity and soaring temperatures.
 However, this is the best time to visit Namibia for birdwatching.

 Travel to the ancient ochre-red dunes of Sossusvlei to watch the sunrise over the world’s oldest desert.